sourdiesel1202/breakout_options/README.md

 ```
 Then point your browser to http://localhost:5000!

+## Key Notes!

 On the first time running the script, a full stock market history is downloaded, compressed, and stored locally (<400 MB).

 This first run may take about and hour to run, but is crucial for producing accurate backtesting data.

-Any other time than the first run, only incremental data is downloaded (4 days prior to date).
+Any other time than the first run, only incremental data is downloaded when the Refresh button is clicked.